p-argento/uni/DM/_DM Notes.md

 Limited scalability of the problem.
 So it is used in combination with other methods like k-means (with a large k).
 Bottom-up costruction, merging cluster, is the most efficient way.

+# Density-based clustering
+DBSCAN algorithm.
+Based on the notion of density.
+We should define the radius around a point.
+Then we can count the points.